pisinger/pisinger.github.io/_posts/2025-07-10-ingestion-into-sentinel-via-event-hub-made-simple.md

 Hey there 🖖 - In this blog post, I want to introduce you to a preview feature that simplifies the ingestion of massive data into **Sentinel** by using **Event Hub**.

-> Spoiler alert 😅: IMHO this is truly a game changer for anyone working with large data volumes streamed to Event Hub and looking to leverage that data in Sentinel! 🚀
+> Spoiler alert 😅: In my opinion this is truly a game changer for anyone working with large data volumes streamed to Event Hub and looking to leverage that data in Sentinel! 🚀
 {: .prompt-info}

 What you can expect from this blog post: